dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

 ## Description

-Retrieves available acceleration data for individuals present in the input location data and binds acceleration measuremets to each observed location based on recorded time.
+Retrieves available acceleration data for individuals present in the input location data and binds acceleration measurements to each observed location based on recorded time.

 ## Documentation